Wilfrid Israel: Biography

-Together with Hubert Pollack a Jewish statistician, who worked under Wilfrid Israel in the "Hilfsverein" and who also worked secretly under Foley, the three of them formed a secretive mechanism to save as many Jews as possible from the concentration camps.
+Together with Hubert Pollack, a Jewish statistician who worked under Wilfrid Israel in the "Hilfsverein" (lit.
+'Aid association'; German Jewish welfare and emigration organization) and who also worked secretly under Foley, the three of them formed a secretive mechanism to save as many Jews as possible from the concentration camps.
 Pollack had contacts in the Gestapo; Wilfrid had money and direct links with sponsors abroad; Foley was the man in charge of issuing visas.
 Pollack, always carrying a Mauser pistol in his pocket was the essential intermediary between Wilfrid, Foley and the Gestapo.
 He met them in small cafes, where money could easily pass hands.
-People came to Wilfrid pleading for his help in releasing their relations from the camps; Wilfrid gave the necessary funds to Pollack; Pollack obtained the documents; and Foley granted visas to those who Wilfrid and Pollack told him were honest people whose name had been blackened by the Gestapo.
+People came to Wilfrid pleading for his help in releasing their relations from the camps; Wilfrid gave the necessary funds to Pollack; Pollack obtained the documents; and Foley granted visas to those who Wilfrid and Pollack told him were honest people whose names had been blackened by the Gestapo.
 Pollack and Wilfrid kept Foley informed of any agents planted by the Gestapo in the lines of applicants for visas.

-In the last years and months up to the Kristallnacht, they managed to save some 10'000 Jews.
+In the last years and months up to the Kristallnacht, they managed to save some 10,000 Jews.

-Wilfrid Israel played a significant role in the Kindertransport, the rescue of ten thousand German Jewish children after the Kristallnacht pogrom of November 1938.
+Wilfrid Israel played a significant role in the Kindertransport, the rescue of 10,000 German Jewish children after the Kristallnacht pogrom of November 1938.
 By this time, most of the Jewish leadership in Germany had been arrested, and Israel took over the running of the Hilfsverein, the German Jewish welfare and emigration organization established at the turn of the century.
-He (as well as others) urged to the British Anglo-Jewish leadership the rescue of German Jewish children, but without their parents, to England.
+He (as well as others) urged the British Anglo-Jewish leadership to ensure the rescue of German Jewish children, but without their parents, to England.
 The Anglo-Jewish leadership organized a deputation to the British prime minister.
-However, in the aftermath of the Kristallnacht pogrom, no Anglo-Jew was prepared to visit Germany, and the British government was initially dubious about the willingness of parents to part with their children.
-But a Quaker delegation, all of whose members had previously worked with Wilfrid Israel on relief matters (a link going back to the post World War I era) was sent out, and directed by Israel and, together with the German women's organisation, the Frauenbund, met with the parents and provided the British government with the necessary reassurance.
+However, in the aftermath of the Kristallnacht pogrom, no British Jew was prepared to visit Germany, and the British government was initially skeptical about the willingness of parents to part with their children.
+But a Quaker delegation, all of whose members had previously worked with Wilfrid Israel on relief matters (a link going back to the post-World War I era) was sent out, and directed by Israel and, together with the German women's organisation, the Frauenbund, met with the parents and provided the British government with the necessary reassurance.